gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_TermsandConditions/README.md

 1. Acceptance of Terms

-By providing your contact information and choosing to receive SMS communications from Dina Lunken DDS, you agree to these Terms.

 By providing your phone number, you consent to receive customer care messages from Dina Lunken DDS PC.
 Message frequency may vary.
 On average, you may receive 1-2 messages per month.

 To opt out of receiving messages, reply STOP at any time.